geocryology/globsim/README.md

 ## Disclaimer
 GlobSim is made available for use under the GNU GPL-3 license.
 We do not guarantee that this software will work with your particular hardware or software.
 We also make no claim of offering technical support or continued development.
 However, any issues or bugs should be reported using the github issue tracking tool.

+# Have fun
+Please customise the code and use it for your project.
+Then let us know how things work.
+We hope this is useful for you.